antonyukmaryana/BeepBoop/README.md

 ## Support and contact details

-_Email no one with any questions, comments, or concerns._
+_Email  with any questions, comments, or concerns._

 ### License

-*{This software is licensed under the MIT license}*
+*This software is licensed under the MIT license*

 Copyright (c) 2019 **_Maryana Antonyuk_**